davidvgalbraith/numericalanalysis/README.md

 poweriteration.m implements the Power Iteration method to find the maximum eigenvalue and its corresponding eigenvector of a matrix, given the matrix, an initial guess, and the number of steps to iterate for, as well as the Inverse Power Iteration Method to find the an arbitrary eigenvalue and its corresponding eigenvector of a matrix, given the matrix, an initial guess of the vector, an initial guess of the eigenvalue (known as the "shift"), and a number of iterations.

+simulit.m implements the Simultaneous Iteration method for computing the eigenvectors and eigenvalues of a given matrix.
+It's basically the power iteration method done n times in parallel, where n is your dimension.

+fullqr.m implements the Full QR factorization for finding the eigenvectors of a matrix.
+It's cool because it can even find complex eigenvalues.
+It's the same thing Matlab does when you call eig.

 polynomials:

 cubic.m: Find the roots of a third-degree polynomial.